peterchain7/Osint_tools/README.md

 # Tools

-This repository is for TOOLS
+This repository is for OSINT

 ## List of Best Hacker Friendly Search Engines and sources of OSINT.